bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 We crossed mostly fields and open slopes to reach the southeast ridge.
 After an enjoyable ridgewalk, we reached the summit.
 From the top of Prairie Bluff, we could see snow-covered peaks all the way to the north and south horizons.
 Then we turned west and walked down an old road.
 However, it soon turned into a maintained road.
 We should have stayed on this road a bit longer to catch the trail going down – actually an old road – but instead, we turned right prematurely to find Victoria Peak looming large ahead.
 Realizing our error, we doubled back a bit to get on the trail.

-After the trail ended, we had to cross a mix of fields and trees to reach our car two klicks away.
+After the trail ended, we crossed a mix of fields and trees to reach our car two klicks away.
 Travel was especially miserable at lower elevation levels where the snow lay soft and deep.
 We spent much time either postholing or bushwhacking.
-Even if snow were the only problem, spring isn't the best time to travel cross-country: it's tick season.
+Even if snow was the only problem, spring isn't the best time to travel cross-country: it's tick season.
 On the drive back, Sonny discovered one creeping up his neck, and at home, apparently after hitching a ride on a pack, Dinah found one crawling up a wall.

 KML and GPX Tracks